,h3

 3. Introduce your concept

 You probably talked about your concept a lot during the hiring process.
-In fact, it should have guided you in selecting the right candidates.
+In fact, it should have guided you in selecting the right candidates from the start.

-For instance, if you own an Italian restaurant with a jazz music theme, you’ll want your servers to have some knowledge of jazz.
+For example, if you own an Italian restaurant with a jazz music theme, you’ll want your servers to have some knowledge of jazz.

 If your restaurant is popular for offering an expansive wine list to its guests, you’ll want your staff to be educated about various wines, particularly those on your list.